 International Accreditation Forum is the association of Conformity Assessment Accreditation Bodies and other bodies interested in conformity assessment in the fields of Management systems, products, services, personnel, and other similar programs.
 Its primary function is to develop a single worldwide program of conformity assessment which reduces the risk for business and its customers by assuring them that accredited certificates may be relied upon.
-Accreditation assures users of the competence and impartiality of the body accredited.

 What is IAF?

 IAF is a group of members that includes industry representatives, accreditation bodies and technical advisors from various parts of the world related to ISO and standards.